alexkasema/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 A function that returns the addition of 2 integers.
 The function must be visible from outside.
 ## 100-let_me_const.js
 A file that modifies the value of myVar to 333.
+## 101-call_me_moby.js
+A function that executes x times a function.